sf3164/Distance_Traveled_Algorithm/README.md

 # Distance_Traveled_Algorithm
 # TGSIM Trajectory-Based Distance Estimation

-This repository implements a custom algorithm to compute lane-aligned traveled distances for all vehicles in the TGSIM Stationary Trajectory Dataset.
-The approach constructs a lane-specific reference trajectory by chaining vehicle segments and then projects other vehicles onto the reference to estimate their traveled distances.
-This method overcomes the limitations of standard Euclidean accumulation, particularly on curved roads.
+This repository implements a custom algorithm to compute lane-aligned distance traveled for all vehicles in the TGSIM Stationary Trajectory Dataset.
+The approach constructs a lane-specific reference trajectory by chaining vehicle segments and then projects other vehicles onto the reference to estimate their tdistance traveled.
+This method overcomes the limitations of standard Euclidean accumulation, particularly on curved roads, and helps with pinpointing start locations of each vehicle in the time-space diagram plot.

 ---

-## 📁 Input
+## Input

 - `TGSIM_Full.csv`: Main vehicle trajectory dataset with the following required columns:
   - `id`: Vehicle ID